 - Crossover: - Crossover combines the genotype properties of two or more parents in an offspring.
-The genotype distance between offspring and parent should be equal or smaller than the distance between both parents. - Basic idea of "geometric crossover" from Moraglio and Poli (2004); compare also Surry and Radcliffe (1996), Liepins and Vose (1990), or Rothlauf, (2002) - What happens if genotype and phenotype distance does not fit? -> low locality
+The genotype distance between offspring and parent should be equal or smaller than the distance between both parents.
+Often iterative application of crossover does not loose genetic material. - Basic idea of "geometric crossover" from Moraglio and Poli (2004); compare also Surry and Radcliffe (1996), Liepins and Vose (1990), or Rothlauf, (2002) - What happens if genotype and phenotype distance does not fit? -> low locality